 The Emergency Operations Centre does not replace the need for a sound command structure at the site; instead, it complements the site with further coordination, resource management, information management and overall support.

-The Toronto Police Service Major Incident Command Centre is a central point of command, control, communication and information for the Toronto Police Service.
+The Toronto Police Service Major Incident Command Centre is a central point of command, control, communication, and information for the Toronto Police Service.
 When activated, the Major Incident Command Centre’s Incident Commander has a full perspective of all resources under the command of the Toronto Police Service and tactical oversight of those resources in their function of ensuring public safety and security.

 When activated, the Major Incident Command Centre is responsible for the continuity of policing services throughout the City of Toronto and for liaising with the City’s Emergency Operations Centre (if activated) which provides links to all City divisions, agencies and corporations.

-Toronto Fire Services, Toronto Paramedic Services, Toronto Transit Commission and other external partners may also attend the Major Incident Command Centre to oversee coordination of their respective services with Toronto Police Service operations.
+Toronto Fire Services, Toronto Paramedic Services, the Toronto Transit Commission and other external partners may also attend the Major Incident Command Centre to oversee coordination of their respective services with Toronto Police Service operations.

 The Toronto Emergency Management Program Committee approved the Councillor Coordination Emergency Support Function in 2015.
 This Emergency Support Function outlines when and how Councillors’ Offices are notified of an activation of the Emergency Operations Centre.
 It outlines protocols for regular communication with Councillors during a Level 2 Emergency or a Level 3 Major Emergency.
 The Emergency Support Function also outlines the councillors’ requirements for keeping contact information for themselves and their staff up to date and responding to the quarterly requirement to confirm their information for the mass notification system.
 It specifies parameters for training of appropriate parties, including councillors and their staff, City Clerk’s Office and Toronto Emergency Management.